 NOTCH1 (Notch Receptor 1) is a Protein Coding gene.
 Diseases associated with NOTCH1 include Aortic Valve Disease 1 and Adams-Oliver Syndrome 5.
-Among its related pathways are ERK Signaling and Heart Development.
+Among its related pathways are Neuroscience and Gene regulatory network modelling somitogenesis.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
 An important paralog of this gene is NOTCH2.

 UniProtKB/Swiss-Prot Summary for NOTCH1 Gene